pyladies-bratislava/autoscript/README.md

 5. Wrap up

-## Resources
-The workshop is designed to accommodate several Python levels.
-If you are new to Python, you can follow our `part1` which is the basis of the workshop.
-More advanced users can start with `part1` and then follow `part2` and/or `part3`.

 ### Part 1 - Sort
 This is the basis of this workshop: a script to organize pictures in your computer based on their filenames.
 You can find the script in the `sort.py` file.